bcdev/beam-third-party/jrc-fapar/src/main/resources/Readme_MGVI_Beam.txt

 ---------

 Changes from version 2.1 to 2.2
+- Support for data products coming from Amorgos
+- Adapted to API modifications in BEAM 4.9

+Changes from version 2.1 to 2.2
 - Necessary code modifications in order to make to output product more compliant with "official" MERIS Level 2 products.
 This has required the following changes:
   - The raw datatype of the FAPAR band has been set from uint16 to uint8
   - Parameters "no-data value" and "valid pixel expression" of the FAPAR band have been set